eaverdeja/rumbl/README.md

 # Rumbl

 The main application created in the [Programming Phoenix](https://pragprog.com/book/phoenix14/programming-phoenix-1-4) book.
 The most up to date content can be found in this previous link.
-The book is versioned and updates and released to previous buyers 👍
+The book is versioned and updates are released to previous buyers 👍

 Here's how the authors of the book describe the app: